AITheScienceGuy/MiniDreamer/README.md

 # MiniDreamer
-An attempt at implementing a Dreamer-style agent on space invaders.
+An attempt at implementing a Dreamer-style agent on space invaders using a RSSM model.

 ## World Model
 The world model is a latent dynamics model that creates useful latents for reconstruction.
 There are done heads and rewards heads that are useful for the actor-critic training.
 There is an encoder that encodes the first frame of the environment (pixel space to latent space) and then from there the latent dynamics model takes a latent and action as input and outputs the next latent and is optimized for the frame reconstruction task.